 Radiation therapy uses high-energy X-rays or other types of radiation to kill or shrink cancer cells.
 External radiation delivers radiation from outside the body toward the cancer, while internal radiation uses a radioactive substance sealed in needles, seeds, wires or catheters that are placed directly into or near the cancer.

 If the cancer has spread to the liver, your doctor may use chemoembolization of the hepatic artery.
-This involves temporarily or permanently blocking the hepatic artery (the main artery that supplies blood to the liver) and injecting anticancer drugs between the blockage and the liver so the liver"s arteries can then deliver the chemotherapy directly to the cancer cells.
+This involves temporarily or permanently blocking the hepatic artery (the main artery that supplies blood to the liver) and through a catheter injecting anticancer drugs directly to the cancer cells.

 Targeted Therapy uses medications to target and kill cancer cells while sparing healthy tissue.
 They are currently used to treat advanced cancers.
 Targeted therapy is less harmful to healthy tissue, which reduces side effects.
 It may be used alone or in combination with chemotherapy.